Rifqio/simple-rag-implementation/assets/contracts/Contract with EverGuard Insurance for Rellm.md

 ## Terms

-1. **Parties**: This agreement is made between Jasa Raharja Putera, located at 123 Innovation Drive, Tech City, USA, and EverGuard Insurance, located at 456 Safety Lane, Protectville, USA.
+1. **Parties**: This agreement is made between BPJS Kesehatan, located at 123 Innovation Drive, Tech City, USA, and EverGuard Insurance, located at 456 Safety Lane, Protectville, USA.

-2. **Product Description**: This contract pertains to the use of the Rellm platform, an AI-powered enterprise reinsurance solution provided by Jasa Raharja Putera.
+2. **Product Description**: This contract pertains to the use of the Rellm platform, an AI-powered enterprise reinsurance solution provided by BPJS Kesehatan.
 EverGuard Insurance will implement Rellm to enhance its reinsurance operations.

-3. **Payment Terms**: EverGuard Insurance agrees to pay Jasa Raharja Putera a monthly fee of $10,000 for the duration of this contract, covering the Professional Plan features of Rellm, which includes all advanced integrations and priority customer support.
+3. **Payment Terms**: EverGuard Insurance agrees to pay BPJS Kesehatan a monthly fee of $10,000 for the duration of this contract, covering the Professional Plan features of Rellm, which includes all advanced integrations and priority customer support.

 4. **Usage Rights**: EverGuard Insurance is granted a non-exclusive, non-transferable license to access and use Rellm for the duration of this contract.
 Unauthorized sharing or distribution is strictly prohibited.